Reinhold von Werner: Intervention in Spain

 In early 1873, the First Spanish Republic was beset with the Cantonal Revolution.
 Werner commanded the ironclad Friedrich Carl (his flagship), Elisabeth, and the gunboat on a naval intervention mission.
 The ships joined a British squadron that had been patrolling the southern Spanish coast.
 Admiral Werner, the senior commander in the group, was given command of the Anglo-German force.
 A rebel faction of the Spanish Navy had seized four of the country's seven ironclads.
 Werner's squadron blockaded two rebel ironclads in the port of Cartagena after they had bombarded a coastal town.
 While steaming off Alicante, Friedrich Carl encountered the rebel armed steamer Vigilante, seized the vessel, and returned it to the Spanish national government.

-Werner ordered Friedrich Carl and the British ironclad to attack two of the rebel ships—Vitoria and Almansa—without authorization from London or Berlin.
+Werner ordered Friedrich Carl and the British ironclad to attack two of the rebel ships— and —without authorization from London or Berlin.
 The rebel vessels had attempted to extort the port of Almería.
 In the brief engagement, the Anglo-German force overwhelmed the rebels and seized both ships, which were subsequently turned over to the Spanish government.
 A captured rebel leader was briefly held on board Friedrich Carl.
 The rebels considered declaring war on Germany over the affair, but eventually decided against it.
 Admiral Werner's blockade eventually forced the rebels to surrender, after which Friedrich Carl returned to Germany.
 Upon being informed of Werner's actions, Chancellor Otto von Bismarck relieved him of command.
 Bismarck ordered a court-martial for Werner on the charge of exceeding his orders.
 Bismarck also prohibited the Imperial Navy from conducting "gunboat diplomacy" in the future.
 Werner's career as a sea-going captain was effectively ended despite support from Kaiser Wilhelm I and his grandson, the future Wilhelm II; he held only shore commands for the remainder of his career.
-He commanded the imperial dockyard in Wilhelmshaven for a year before being transferred to Kiel as the commander of the Baltic station.
+He commanded the imperial dockyard in Wilhelmshaven for a year before being transferred to Kiel as the commander of the Marinestation der Ostsee (Baltic Sea Naval Station).
 Werner partly blamed Stosch, who had agreed with Bismarck in his assessment of Werner's activities, for his disgrace.
 This marked the beginning of a long and public feud between the two officers.